-In addition, for NOAO time on Gemini (only), successful PIs will be required to submit a full scientific justification to NOAO on the standard NOAO proposal form.
+For NOAO time on Gemini (only), successful PIs will be required to submit a full scientific justification to NOAO on the standard NOAO proposal form.
 NOAO will review the proposal in order to determine the Gemini queue band into which the observations will be placed.
 Note that the band awarded may restrict the conditions available for the observations.